HTTPArchive/almanac.httparchive.org/src/content/en/2019/caching.md

 ## Introduction

 Caching is a technique that enables the reuse of previously downloaded content.
 It provides a significant [performance](./performance) benefit by avoiding costly network requests and it also helps scale an application by reducing the traffic to a website's origin infrastructure.
-There's an old saying, " the fastest request is the one that you don't have to make", and caching is one of the key ways to avoid having to make requests.
+There's an old saying, "the fastest request is the one that you don't have to make," and caching is one of the key ways to avoid having to make requests.

-There are three guiding principles to caching web content:

-**Cache as much as you can**
+There are three guiding principles to caching web content: cache as much as you can, for as long as you can, as close as you can to end users.

-When considering how much can be cached, it is important to understand whether a response is static or dynamic.
+**Cache as much as you can.** When considering how much can be cached, it is important to understand whether a response is static or dynamic.
 Requests that are served as a static response are typically cacheable, as they have a one-to-many relationship between the resource and the users requesting it.
 Dynamically generated content can be more nuanced and require careful consideration.

-**Cache for as long as you can**

-The length of time you would cache a resource is highly dependent on the sensitivity of the content being cached.
+**Cache for as long as you can.** The length of time you would cache a resource is highly dependent on the sensitivity of the content being cached.
 A versioned JavaScript resource could be cached for a very long time, while a non-versioned resource may need a shorter cache duration to ensure users get a fresh version.

-**Cache as close to end users as you can**

-Caching content close to the end user reduces download times by removing latency.
+**Cache as close to end users as you can.** Caching content close to the end user reduces download times by removing latency.
 For example, if a resource is cached on an end user's browser, then the request never goes out to the network and the download time is as fast as the machine's I/O. For first time visitors, or visitors that don't have entries in their cache, a CDN would typically be the next place a cached resource is returned from.
 In most cases, it will be faster to fetch a resource from a local cache or a CDN compared to an origin server.

 Web architectures typically involve [multiple tiers of caching](https://blog.yoav.ws/tale-of-four-caches/).
 For example, an HTTP request may have the opportunity to be cached in:

 *   An end user's browser
-*   A Service worker cache in the user's browser
+*   A service worker cache in the user's browser
 *   A shared gateway
-*   CDNs - which offer the ability to cache at the edge, close to end users.
+*   CDNs, which offer the ability to cache at the edge, close to end users
-*   A caching proxy in front of the application (to reduce the backend workload)
+*   A caching proxy in front of the application, to reduce the backend workload
-*   The application and database layers.
+*   The application and database layers

 This chapter will explore how resources are cached within web browsers.